jpnt/kman/README.md

 Facade Pattern: Simplifies user interactions with the kernel management process, providing a clear interface for common operations.

-Builder Pattern: Provides a flexible way to construct complex kernel configuration parameters step-by-step.
+Builder Pattern: Provides a flexible way to construct kernel configuration parameters step-by-step.